BizTalk Server Tips and Tricks for developers: How to create a .NET class from a schema

 • xsd /classes /language:CS Schema1.xsd Schema2.xsd

-• On property Type select <.NET Class…> and select the class that you created previously
+• On the property Type, select the <.NET Class…> and select the class that you created previously:

-Then by using C# code inside Message Assign or Expression Shape you can serialize or deserialize XML document into C# and vice versa in a simple and straightforward way
+Then, by using C# code inside Message Assign or Expression Shape, you can serialize or deserialize an XML document into C# and vice versa in a simple and straightforward way:

 //CONVERT MESSAGE INTO C# OBJECT